gnina/gnina/README.md

 ```

 This will perform cross-validation using the `alltrain[0-2].types` and `alltest[0-2].types` files.
+Note that `refmodel3.model` requires the file `models/refmodel3/ligmap.old` to be in the current directory.

 There are quite a few options to `train.py` for modifying training:
 ```